affaan-m/research/README.md

 - `extract_important_metadata(content)`: Extracts key metadata from article content

 #### 6. violence_classifier.py
-Implements a machine learning model to classify articles based on their likelihood of being related to violent events.
+Implements machine learning models to classify articles based on their likelihood of being related to violent events.
+This file offers two classification approaches: a simpler scikit-learn based model and a more robust BERT-based transformer model.

-Key class:
+Key classes:

-- `ViolenceClassifier`:
+1. `SimpleViolenceClassifier`:
    - Uses scikit-learn's TfidfVectorizer and MultinomialNB for classification
    - `train_classifier()`: Trains the model on a predefined set of examples
+   - Suitable for quick classification with lower computational requirements

+2. `RobustViolenceClassifier`:
+   - Utilizes a pre-trained Portuguese BERT model ("neuralmind/bert-base-portuguese-cased")
+   - Capable of fine-tuning on domain-specific data for improved accuracy
+   - Key methods:
+     - `fine_tune(texts, labels)`: Fine-tunes the model on a manually labeled dataset of violence and non-violence related articles
      - `predict_violence_likelihood(text)`: Predicts the likelihood of an article being violence-related

+Usage notes:
+- The BERT-based classifier requires pre-training or fine-tuning on a manual sample of marked violence and non-violence articles before use in the main scraping process.
+- Fine-tuning process:
+  1. Collect a diverse set of articles from O Globo or similar sources
+  2. Manually label these articles (1 for violence-related, 0 for non-violence)
+  3. Use the `fine_tune` method with this labeled dataset
+  4. The fine-tuned model can then be used for predictions during the scraping process

+Choosing between classifiers:
+- SimpleViolenceClassifier: Use for faster processing and when computational resources are limited
+- RobustViolenceClassifier: Prefer for higher accuracy, especially when dealing with nuanced or context-dependent violence references in Portuguese text

+Note: The BERT-based classifier requires more computational resources, especially during the fine-tuning process.
+GPU acceleration is recommended for efficient fine-tuning and faster inference.

 ### How It All Ties Together
 1. `main.py` initiates the scraping process by calling `scrape_oglobo()` from `scraper.py`.